cupidthecat/cupid-os/README.md

 # cupid-os
 A minimal operating system written in C and x86 Assembly.
 This project demonstrates basic OS concepts including bootloader implementation, protected mode switching, interrupt handling, and basic screen I/O.

+What I want cupid-os to be:
+- A multitasking, 32bit OS with a graphical user interface, that focuses on simplicity with inspiration from video games like menus and osakaOS
+- Another inspiration is the unix and linux kernel as well as the distros that comes from the linux kernel
+- I want it to be a space where I can grow as a operating systems engineer and explore new ideas

 ## Structure
 - `boot/` - Bootloader code (16-bit to 32-bit mode transition)
 - `kernel/` - Kernel source code (32-bit protected mode C code)